EMSL-Computing/Chip2Flow/README.md

 # Chip2Flow
-A python package that takes multimodal experimental data to calibrate, simulate, validate, and understand soil carbon cycling
+A open-source Python package that takes multimodal experimental data to calibrate, simulate, validate, and understand coupled flow and reactive-transport applications.